Inside: Learn how to find your garden zone using the USDA’s plant hardiness maps.

 Occasionally, you will find that a zone is further divided into zones “a” and “b.”
 This is sometimes done if a particular zone is found to have a large deviation in each range.
 For instance, I am near Charlotte, North Carolina which is listed as zone 7.
 However, many times it is divided into 7a and 7b.

 First, knowing your gardening zone helps you decide WHAT to plant.
-Some varieties of crops will do better in some locations than others.
+It is still the best way to choose vegetables, fruits, and flowers for your backyard garden since some varieties will do better in some locations than others.

-So without these zones, you would have to rely on trial and error (or seasoned farmers and gardeners) to help you determine what would and what would not work in your growing area.
+So without the USDA planting zones, you would have to rely on trial and error (or seasoned farmers and gardeners) to help you determine what would and what would not work in your growing area.